Safe and Clean Initiative

 The approach to Safe & Clean public places has five core elements that strive to align city, private, business and non-profit resources and focuses on condition, uses, and behaviors.

 - Focused police presence with an emphasis on behaviors, which can include vandalism, drug dealing, drinking in public, urinating in public, physical violence, aggressive panhandling, and other types of harassment.
 The Ventura Police Department has teams of Officers in a unit called the Patrol Task Force who engage in restorative policing and street outreach.
 To report suspicious behavior, contact the Ventura Police Department non-emergency phone at 805-650-8010.

 - Maintain clean public spaces via the Safe & Clean Team and partnerships with other City departments and the Downtown Ventura Ambassadors.
 Call the Safe & Clean Hotline 805-677-3900 to report debris in public spaces, parks/public bathroom issues, graffiti, potholes and code violations.

 - Activate public spaces by encouraging park use and recreation for the entire community to enjoy.
 Anti-social activity can occur in places where there is lack of activity.
-The City has created a Special Event Permit Fund to assist in creating activities in public places.
+The City has Special Event Permits to assist in creating activities in public places.